Follow These 10 Lifestyle Habits to Live Longer

 You might think it’s the mystical Fountain of Youth, a magic pill, good genetics, or just dumb luck.
 But the truth is, adopting the right lifestyle habits can protect your health, prevent chronic disease, and help you live a long and healthy life.

 What are some things you can do to help you live longer?
-Make these lifestyle habits part of your daily routine:
+Make these 10 healthy lifestyle habits part of your daily routine:

 - Practice balance: No, we’re not talking about the split between work and play.
 Balance on one foot.
 Aim for a minute.
 Then switch sides and balance for a minute on the other foot.
 Do it every morning to strengthen your core muscles, improve balance and mobility, and prevent falls.